 A Few More Good Questions to Consider

-We touched on some of these questions above, but they are so important we wanted to dig into them specifically.
+We touched on some of these questions above, but they are so important that we wanted to highlight them again here.

 1. Do you want to do research?

-There are few different paths to being a part of research.
+There are few different paths to getting involved in research.

-Many OT professionals are a part of the research team and research interventionists, evaluators and coordinators.
-If you live near a university, check out the research in rehabilitation, OT, PT, psychology, neuroscience!
-You may find an OT working there, or you can research out to the Principle Investigator (PI, usually faculty member) to ask if they have jobs or openings available!
+Many OT professionals are a part research teams—often serving as research interventionists, evaluators, and coordinators.
+If you live near a university, check out their research in rehabilitation, OT, PT, psychology, and neuroscience!
+You may find an OT working there, or you can reach out to the Principle Investigator (a.k.a.
+PI, usually a faculty member) to ask if they have any openings available!

-If you want to be asking and answering your own questions, there is additional training required.
-This can come from an MSCI, ScD or PhD, depending on the level and type of research you want to do.
-After completing a PhD, many people also do postdoctoral (often referred to as a “postdoc”) training to learn a new aspect of research (can be 1-5 years, varies).
+If you want to be asking and answering your own research questions, additional training is required.
+This can come in the form of an MSCI, ScD, or PhD, depending on the level and type of research you want to do.
+After completing a PhD, many people also complete postdoctoral training (often referred to as a “postdoc”) to learn a new aspect of research (the length of a postdoc varies, but it typically lasts 1–5 years).

-For more information about paths to research careers, check out this video:
+For more information about various paths to careers in research, check out this video:

-To hear more about a day in the life of someone pursuing a research career you can also check out this video: https://youtu.be/sIhX5FMsGeQ
+To learn more about a day in the life of someone pursuing a research career, check out this video.

 2. Is your goal to work in academia?

-As you probably picked up above, there are avenues at all degree levels for working academia, but also some possible limitations.
+As you probably picked up above, there are avenues to academia at all degree levels.
+But there are also some possible limitations.

-If working in academia is stirring as an interest in you, start having conversations and consider what level might be the best fit for you.
+If working in academia is interesting to you, start having conversations and considering what level might be the best fit.

 This is pretty nerdy, but it might even be worth looking at the ACOTE (Accreditation Council for Occupational Therapy Education) Standards to understand the required percentages of degree levels at each level of education.